sjaehn/BOops/README.md

 * Random effects: 3 different ways of randomization
 * Autoplay, host controlled, or MIDI controlled sequencer

-**Warning: B.Oops is in an early stage of development.
-Not for production use!
-No guarantees!
-Some features are not (fully) implemented yet.
-Major changes in the plugin definition need to be expected.
-Therefore, future versions of this plugin may be completely incompatible to this version.**

 ![screenshot](https://raw.githubusercontent.com/sjaehn/BOops/master/doc/screenshot.png "Screenshot from B.Oops")